It has been three days in total. Here is my summary.

 She must have thought I already got out.

 I exit the carriage with my extra papers and brushes and ink bundled up no thanks to the Guard inspecting his new carriage.
 It’s difficult to write and carry these things.

 “What are you writing?”
 It’s the Guard.
 I haven’t time for this!

 “I’m her chronicler.
 Excuse me.”

-“Is this your carriage?” he asks.
+“Is this your carriage?”